 Chavara was not independent but interdependent.
 He knew his identity as a priest and religious.
-As the Vicar General who was in charge of the faithful he was entrusted with, he was bound to keep community and communion among the faithful.
-It is the meaningful interconnectedness with laity and hierarchy that enabled him to accomplish numerous things in a revolutionary manner.
+As the Vicar General who was in charge of the faithful he was entrusted with, he

-1Sheen, Treasures in Clay, 310.
+&lt;sup>1Sheen, Treasures in Clay, 310.

-2A bodhisattva is one who has received enlightenment through his austere and intense meditations and knew about his new status as Buddha but he delays entering to Buddhahood to help his fellow beings out of compassion.
+&lt;sup>2A bodhisattva is one who has received enlightenment through his austere and intense meditations and knew about his new status as Buddha but he delays entering to Buddhahood to help his fellow beings out of compassion.